MetaMask/keyring-api/docs/architecture.md

 ## Account creation

-Once your keyring Snap is installed, the user can use the Snap companion dapp to create or import accounts.
+Once your account Snap is installed, the user can use the Snap companion dapp to create or import accounts.

 ```mermaid